 Maharashtra education department extends deadline to confirm FYJC admissions under special round

-Maharashtra education department extends deadline to confirm FYJC admissions under special roundmumbai Updated: Jan 08, 2021, 22:23 IST

 After getting several requests from parents and students, the state education department has decided to extend the deadline to confirm the admissions to first-year junior college (FYJC) until 6pm, January 9.
 The earlier deadline was January 8.